jarib/celerity/README.txt

 == DESCRIPTION:

-Celerity is a JRuby library for easy and fast functional test automation for web applications.
-It is a wrapper around the HtmlUnit Java library and is currently aimed at providing the same API and functionality as Watir.
+Celerity is a JRuby wrapper around HtmlUnit – a headless Java browser with JavaScript support.
+It provides a simple API for programmatic navigation through web applications.
+Celerity aims at being API compatible with Watir.

 == FEATURES: